Skip to main content

 # Winbind checks

-sudo wbinfo -t # trust secret
+sudo wbinfo -t # verify trust secret

 # Active connections